Tutorial: Plugin Force Mode

-As detailed in force mode tutorial T2 is capable to operate in a plugin controlled flow release.
+As detailed in force mode tutorial, T2 is capable to operate in a plugin controlled flow release.
 For example, the basicStats plugin can force the termination of a flow.
 In order to implement this feature in your own plugin, specialized macros are supplied, which will be detailed in this tutorial.
-First, switch on the FORCE_MODE

 Plugin folder emptied